 Like acting, product management is harder and more subtle than it appears on the outside.
 Like good actors, good product managers make it seem natural and effortless.
-Like actors, product managers are seen as the lead role, when in reality there is an entire team pulling together.
-From the outside we only see the public face of a film or TV show; the actors get all the attention, while the directors, screenwriters, camera operators, editors, musicians, costume, and make-up artists work tirelessly behind the scenes.
+Product managers—like good actors—are seen as the lead role, when in reality there is an entire team pulling together.
+From the outside we only see the public face of a film or TV show, the actors get all the attention, while the directors, screenwriters, camera operators, editors, musicians, costume, and make-up artists work tirelessly behind the scenes.
 People often assume that product managers are calling the shots, deciding what to build, and operating unilaterally.
 It can seem like an attractive, simple role.
 In reality, it’s so much more than deciding what to build.
 It’s so much more than telling people what to do.
 It’s so much broader than people expect.

-Rather than providing solutions, a large part of product management is spending time in understanding the problem – probing it from different angles, breaking it down to expose the underlying problems and identify the fundamental assumptions.
+Rather than providing solutions, a large part of product management is spending time understanding the problem.
+Product managers probe it from different angles, break it down to expose the underlying problems and identify the fundamental assumptions.
 Then you must explore all these areas with your engineers, designers, and growth managers, form hypotheses and test them, and build up potential solutions as a team.
 People mistakenly get the impression that becoming a product manager is the only way to influence the product, but this just means you’re not including everyone’s strengths and expertise enough during the product discovery stage.

 And yet, for all this, product management is incredibly good fun!